scalatra/scalatra-website/community/built-with.md

 ### ChronoTrack

 [ChronoTrack](http://www.chronotrack.com) is using Scalatra for their public and private API services.
-ChronoTrack's web and mobile applications consume internal and external APIs built with scalatra.
+ChronoTrack's web and mobile applications consume internal and external APIs built with Scalatra.

 ### Gov.uk